Genocs/enterprise-containers/README.md

 - Scaling
 - Monitoring

-### Setup (plus Securing and Scaling)
+## Setup - Overview

 During this step we are going to setup Kubernetes cluster tackling the following components:

+- Setup private images repository
 - Setup the cluster
+- Setup the secrets vault
+- Setup network infrastructure
 - Secure secrets hiding sensitive data
-- Setup private images repository
 - Setup autoscaler

 ### Monitoring

-The monitoring will be implemented with the components shown below.
+The monitoring will be implemented using open source components.
 The implementation will monitor both infrastructure and application side:

 - [Grafana](https://grafana.com/)
 - [Jaeger](https://www.jaegertracing.io/)
 - [Promotheus](https://prometheus.io/)

-Most of these tools are open source.
 The entreprise version require an active subscription or to pay a fee.

 ### Security and Networking